Could Brexit Already Be Harming Contractor Incomes?

 The effect on mortgages, insurance and investments

 Mortgages – At the moment, any interest rate rise that was on the cards has been postponed, with the record-low rates that have been in place since 2009 continuing for at least another month.
 However, any increase to SWAP rates will be pushed through to 2, 3 and 5-year fixed deals, so it’s well worth contractors keeping an eye on the mortgage market and securing their next contractor mortgage deal while the rates remain low.
-Insurance – Companies in the insurance sector tend to have considerable equity holdings, and poor performance of investment portfolios during the 2008 credit crunch was purported to have had an impact on the cost of life and other protection policies.
+Insurance – Companies in the insurance sector tend to have considerable equity holdings, and poor performance of investment portfolios during the 2008 credit crunch was purported to have had an impact on the cost of living and other protection policies.
 However, the FTSE has bounced to an 11-month high following an initial crash, so it could be worth shopping around for insurance policies now before any fall in the FTSE has an impact on their price.
 Investments – Despite the historic leave vote, the fundamentals of investment still hold true.
 Investments are a long-term game, so any short-term gains or losses should be taken with a pinch of salt and should not impact on your investment strategy.
 If you are concerned about how the Brexit decision could impact your investments, you should seek advice from a qualified professional.

 What do you think?